Skip to main content

 1. Restart Cursor

-2. Try disabling and re-enabling Civic Nexus in Cursor settings
+2. Try disabling and re-enabling Civic in Cursor settings

 3. Make sure you’re trying to use a tool that requires authentication